Farkas de Boldogfa: János' branch

 József Farkas de Boldogfa married the noble lady Rozália Sümeghy de Lovász et Szentmargitha (1857–1924), who gave birth to three sons.
-One of them was Tibor Farkas de Boldogfa (1883–1940), who finished his general studies of school and high-school with particular teachers and in the Theresianum in Wien.
-Later Tibor studied law in Wien and in Budapest, where he obtained his PhD degree and approved his lawyer exam in 1910.
-Then he traveled to England and studied law in the Cambridge University for 3 years.
+One of them was Tibor Farkas de Boldogfa (1883–1940), who finished his general studies of school and high-school with particular teachers and in the Theresianum in Vienna.
+Later Tibor studied law in Wien and in Budapest, where he obtained his PhD degree and passed his lawyer exam in 1910.
+Then he traveled to England and studied law at Cambridge University for 3 years.
 He also taught law in the London School of Economics.
-During the World War I Tibor Farkas fought in the front as a Hussar Captain.
-After the finish of the war and he became one of the most energetic defenders of the Monarchy and of the House of Habsburg in Zala county and Hungary itself.
+During World War I, Tibor Farkas fought in the front as a Hussar Captain.
+After the end of the war, he became one of the most energetic defenders of the Monarchy and of the House of Habsburg in Zala county and Hungary itself.
 Tibor had a close friendship with the Marquis György Pallavicini, the Count Antal Sigray and Count János Zichy, who were the most relevant legitimist politicians between the two World Wars in Hungary.
 He was elected two times as a representative in the Hungarian Parliament: 1922–1926, and 1931–1935.
-He strongly criticized the government of prime minister count István Bethlen and the high cult to regent Miklós Horthy, considering that these demonstrations of honor and respect actually belonged to the Hungarian King, who was not sitting in the throne for that time.
+He strongly criticized the government of prime minister count István Bethlen and the high cult of regent Miklós Horthy, considering that these demonstrations of honor and respect actually belonged to the Hungarian King, who was not sitting in the throne for that time.
 Tibor Farkas also was against all Nazi politics; his only goal was to reestablish continuity and see the Habsburgs in the Hungarian throne, and ensure the healthy development and growing of Hungarian agriculturists' way of life.
 The youngest son of József Farkas and Rozália Sümeghy was Dénes Farkas de Boldogfa (1884–1973), landowner, politician, member of the Hungarian Parliament, who took part of the Hungarian Revolution of 1956.